Top Financial Questions Newlyweds Ask Advisors

-You’ve said “I do.”
-Now, what about your money?
-Marriage blends love with logistics.
-From taxes and property decisions to student loans and estate planning, it’s normal for newlyweds to ask: “Are we doing this right?
+When a couple gets married, there are tons of questions that often come up related to finances.
+From taxes and property decisions to student loans and estate planning, it’s absolutely normal for newlyweds to ask: “Are we doing this right?”

-Neptune partnered with Rightwise Wealth, a financial planning firm that helps modern couples make smart, values-based decisions.
-Together, we addressed some of the most common questions newlyweds ask, and shared Neptune’s perspectives on how prenups and long-term planning can lead to stronger, more collaborative relationships.
+Neptune spoke with Caitlyn Driehorst, founder and CEO of RightWise Wealth, a financial planning firm that helps modern couples make smart, values-based decisions.
+Whether you and your spouse are looking to work with a financial advisor to figure out some of these tough money questions or you’re looking to do it yourselves, we’re addressing some of the most common questions newlyweds ask and how prenups and money conversations can lead to stronger, more collaborative relationships.

-Q: Can we keep renting, or should we buy a house?
+Q: Should we keep renting, or should we buy a house?

-Rightwise says: A home can be an appreciating asset or a cash-eating pet.
+RightWise says: A home can be an appreciating asset or a cash-eating pet.
 The right answer hinges on timing, down-payment math, and how often Zillow is open on your phone.
+Many couples skip the first step: dollars aside, do you want to own and maintain a home?
+It’s probably not a decision you should make based on what boomers tell you you “should” be doing.

-Neptune adds: If homeownership is in your near future, a prenup can help set the foundation for how you’ll approach big investments as a couple.
-Think of it as part of your planning toolkit: clarifying how contributions work, what happens if one of you moves in first, and how you'll make big decisions together.
+Neptune adds: If homeownership is in your near future, a prenup can help set the foundation for how you approach big investments as a couple.
+A prenup can help clarify how large premarital contributions work and how you might split large expenses - like home ownership - together.

 Q: We plan to keep money separate.
 Is that a problem?

-Neptune adds: Keeping finances separate can absolutely work, as long as you’re aligned on how day-to-day and long-term expenses are handled.
-A prenup gives you a chance to design a system together: one that supports independence, reduces friction, and reflects how you live and spend as a couple.
+Neptune adds: Keeping finances separate can absolutely work, as long as you’re aligned on how expenses - big or small - are handled.
+The best thing about a prenup is that it gives you a chance to design a system together.

 Q: Joint taxes or married-filing-separately — what’s cheaper?

-Neptune adds: Your filing status is a financial decision, not a reflection of how “together” you are.
+Neptune adds: Your filing status is a financial decision, not a reflection of how aligned you are.
 Many couples find that discussing these options deepens financial trust.
-A prenup can support this process by helping you agree on how tax decisions are made and how any shared benefits or liabilities are handled, so it feels like a partnership, not a puzzle.
+A prenup can support this process by starting the money conversation - so while taxes are likely not to be something addressed in a prenup, when tax season comes along in April, you will both be aligned on how to best make the filing decision.

 Q: We’re young!
 Do we really need life insurance and an estate plan?

-Q: I bought my condo before we met.
+Q: I bought my house before we met.
 Now we’re married, and he’s paying me half the mortgage.
-Does he own half my condo now?
+Does he own half of my home now?

 Neptune adds: Homeownership can bring up crucial questions when finances start to overlap.
-A prenup, or postnup, lets you make intentional decisions together about how you handle that condo going forward.
-Whether you keep it separate or eventually co-own, the goal isn’t to draw a line but to create clarity that reflects how you want to live and plan as a couple.
+A prenup (or postnup) lets you make intentional decisions together about how you handle that house going forward.
+Whether you keep it separate or eventually co-own, the goal isn’t to draw a line but to create clarity that reflects how you want to live and grow as a family.

 Q: Of course, we’ll never get divorced.
 But if we did, my spouse has six figures of student loan debt.
 Would I be on the hook?